Last updated October 31, 2023

 In this guide, I’m going to show you everything you need to know to grow weed your AeroGarden™ successfully including the best practices, the material needed, and exclusive pro-tips by experimented growers.

 The best part?
 It will pay for itself in only 2 or 3 grows in weed value!

-The Bounty model also includes a touch screen control panel that makes things very easy and fun to control!
+The Classic 9 also includes a touch screen control panel that makes things very easy and fun to control!

-There’s also a bigger model available; the AeroGarden™ Farm Plus with 60W of dual LED power and 24 inches of growing height.
+Finally, the bigger models available are the AeroGarden™ Farm family with 60W of dual LED power and 24 inches of growing height.